 To be considered for these scholarships, you must meet our standard minimum entry requirements.
 The successful candidates normally exceed these requirements, having obtained the highest classification in at least one of their degrees, and provide a strong research proposal which has a close fit with research within the School.

-The studentship is open to applicants who have applied to study a full-time PhD in Law commencing in 2017-2018.
-Successful applicants will be expected to firmly accept the offer at the time when the results of the application process are announced.
-Candidates who already have an offer of financial sponsorship from elsewhere will not eligible.
+Successful applicants will be expected to firmly accept the offer when the results of the application process are announced.
+Candidates who already have an offer of financial sponsorship from elsewhere will not be eligible.

 The scholarship will be awarded on the basis of academic merit.
 Candidates must have the minimum equivalent of a 2:1 degree at undergraduate level.
 A good result in a consequent and relevant Masters degree will also be expected.

-Applications for this scholarship are no longer being accepted for 2017-18 as the deadline of 2nd May 2017 has now passed.
+Applications for the 2022-2023 academic session are no longer being accepted for this scholarship as the 3rd of February deadline has now passed.